17 eBay bidding tips

 There are no official guidelines for sellers on what to charge for postage.
 You could save some money by figuring out what you should be paying.
 Royal Mail's price finder is the best place to start.

 Don't be scared to challenge a seller if you think their postage prices are too high.

 Look for night-time auction endings

-If a seller accidentally sets an auction to end in the middle of the night, this will normally result in the item going for less as it will have fewer last-minute bidders (as less people are willing to sit up through the night with their finger on the button!).
+If a seller accidentally sets an auction to end in the middle of the night, this will normally result in the item going for less as it will have fewer last-minute bidders.

-Baycrazy have a night-time search tool that can look specifically for auctions that are due to end in the middle of the night, so you have a better chance of getting a good price.
-The best part is, you don't even need to pull yourself out of bed, as you’ll already have your sniper tools at the ready (see tip X)!
+Bidkit has a night-time search tool that can look specifically for auctions that are due to end in the middle of the night.
+The best part is, you don't even need to wake up early, as can use your eBay sniper tools (see tip 8).

 Watch out for reserve prices

 If a seller is worried about not getting enough for their item, they can add a 'reserve price' on it.
 This means that if the bids don't meet that price, there won't be a sale.